LouisBenjamin/YellowWorld/README.md

 # YellowWorld

 ##  Purpose:
-To create an augmented reality solar system to educate people of all ages about astronomy
+Create an augmented reality solar system to educate people of all ages about astronomy

+## Created in Unity

 ## Team Members:
 Louis-Benjamin Durocher